Jrodrigo06/llm-health-recommender/README.md

 # LLM Health Recommender (WIP)

 ## Project Overview
-A FastAPI-based backend that uses an LLM to generate personalized health recommendations based on user biomarker and lifestyle data.
+A FastAPI-based backend that uses an LLM to generate personalized health recommendations with a rag system to get context from a vector database created from health documents and answers the question based on user biomarker and lifestyle data.

 ## System Design
 - FastAPI for backend